surister/cratedb-guide/docs/handbook/performance/inserts/methods.rst

 Try out different setups and re-run the test.

+Please note that ``INSERT INTO`` statements using a query, and the ``COPY FROM`` statement, are using overload protection to ensure performance of other queries in parallel.
+Refer to the :ref:`Overload Protection <crate-reference:overload_protection>` documentation on how to modify these parameters.

 At the end of this process, you will have a better understanding of the throughput of your cluster with different setups and under different loads.